Bitcoin-ABC/bitcoin-abc/CONTRIBUTING.md

 ln -s $PWD/clang+llvm-10.0.0-x86_64-apple-darwin/bin/clang-tidy /usr/local/bin/clang-tidy
 ```

-If you are modifying a python script, you will need to install `mypy`.
-The minimum required version is 0.780, because
+If you are modifying a python script, you will need to install `mypy` and `isort`.
-the previous ones are known to have issues with some python type annotations.
+The minimum required version for `mypy` is 0.780, because the previous ones are
+known to have issues with some python type annotations.
 On Debian based systems, this can be installed via:
 ```
-sudo apt-get install python3-pip pip3 install mypy==0.780
+sudo apt-get install python3-pip pip3 install isort==5.6.4 mypy==0.780
 echo "export PATH=\"`python3 -m site --user-base`/bin:\$PATH\"" >> ~/.bashrc
 source ~/.bashrc
 ```